firasm/mds_tableau_workshop/seminar_outline.md

     (need to explore this more)
     - Bring in data (joins and combined data)
     - Use Vancouver trees dataset
-    - Make bar chart, bubble chart, time series!
+    - Make bar chart, bubble chart, time series (forcasting option- do not love, but it's there)!
     - Map, layers
     - Filtering
     - Difficulties of easy things (discrete values top header vs continuous values = bottom header, horizontal radio buttons)